Birth alert: British Columbia

 In March 2018, the Supreme Court of British Columbia ordered that the Ministry of Children and Family Development (MCFD) return a child to their mother, and coordinate community support and supervision within the Huu-ay-aht First Nations.
 Under a birth alert, the child was apprehended after birth, with the mother only allowed limited visits.
 The court ruled that the MCFD violated the Child, Family and Community Service Act by not providing an adequate reason for the measure besides "her own mother's history with MCFD", and not providing the mother with advance notice of the decision.

 In July 2019, following the MMIWG report, Minister of Children and Family Development Katrine Conroy suggested that the province was looking into its recommendations, explaining that "we know there are far too many Indigenous kids taken into care", and that "especially in the Indigenous communities, we are making sure there are more supports in place and working in partnership with the communities so that those children have the support they need – that the parents have the support they need."

 In September 2019, Conroy announced that provincial health care providers and social service workers "will no longer share information about expectant parents without consent from those parents and will stop the practice of birth alerts."
 She emphasized that "moving to a voluntary approach of providing early supports and preventative services to expectant parents will help them plan and safely care for their babies."

+However, eight months after the announced ban, ATPN news, an Indigenous outlet documented the removal of an Indigenous couple's second child without notice or warning, violating previous statements made by the MFCD.
+This had come after the removal of the couple's first child in 2019, just 90 minutes after the mothers cesarean birth.
+In a second instance in 2023, one Indigenous couple reached out to the MFCD in 2023 in hopes of gaining stable housing.
+After telling the MFCD that she did not feel safe in the East Hastings transition house which had been provided to her, in part given that she had no access to her family or support system, the MFCD informed the expectant mother and her partner that they were at risk of losing their child.

+In 2026, a $66-million settlement was proposed in a BC class-action lawsuit for parents who were the subject of birth alerts.